Michael O'Flanagan: The Cliffoney Rebellion

 Within days of the Sligo meeting O'Flanagan was transferred to Crossna, County Roscommon.
 The people of Cliffoney responded to his removal by locking the church, an incident which became known as the "Cliffoney Rebellion".
-On the morning of 17 October, the key of the sacristy was taken; the door of the church was nailed shut from the inside and the new priest, Fr.
-C. McHugh was denied entry.
+On the morning of 17 October, the key of the sacristy was taken; the door of the church was nailed shut from the inside and the new priest, C. McHugh was denied entry.

 The villagers began kneeling outside the church door each evening to say the Rosary for the return of O'Flanagan.
 They marched en masse into Sligo to interview the Bishop, who made himself absent.
 They also as sent a petition to the Pope, but nothing came of this.
 The Bishop refused to back down, or to meet the villagers and the rebellion continued through the autumn of 1915.
 Eventually the church was opened after ten weeks, when O'Flanagan intervened in the dispute and appealed to the villagers to open the church for Christmas as a present to him.
 The door was unlocked on Christmas Eve 1915.